10 Introduction to Justice, Community and Leadership

-The Praxis courses are a sequence of optional .25-credit courses.
-Offered every semester, these courses enable students to involve themselves in structured community service, environmental, public policy or education-related fieldwork.
+The Praxis course offered every semester, this course enables students to involve themselves in structured community service and education-related fieldwork.
 In addition to fieldwork, students meet to discuss their experiences and produce a culminating paper or project.
-These courses may be repeated for credit as content varies.
 Satisfies Community Engagement of the Core Curriculum.
 Offered in the fall and spring.

 196 Senior Capstone I

-This is the capstone course of Justice, Community and Leadership Program.
+This is the capstone course of the Justice, Community and Leadership Program.
 Students complete an individual thesis that is designed to integrate JCL core courses with a group community engagement project, culminating in a group presentation to the SMC community.
 Prerequisites: all JCL core classes and senior standing.
 Satisfies the Common Good and the Community Engagement of the Core Curriculum.
 Offered in the fall.

 190 Senior Capstone II: Assessment and Portfolio (.25)